-We perform the formal marriage service, in conjunction with Sharia, State requirements and documentation.
-The marriage relationship intends to strengthen the family and extends to exist for ever.
+In conjunction with Sharia, we perform the formal marriage service and assist with state requirements and documentation.
+The marriage relationship intends to strengthen the family and its values.

-The marriage contract is signed in a nikah ceremony, in which the groom or his representative called a Wali proposes to the bride in front of at least two witnesses, stating the details of the meher.
-The bride and groom demonstrate their free will by repeating the word qabiltu ("I accept," in Arabic) three times.
+The marriage contract is signed in a nikah ceremony, in which the groom or his representative called a Wali accepts the bride in front of at least two witnesses, stating the details of the meher.
+The groom demonstrates the free will by repeating the word qabiltu ("I accept," in Arabic) three times.

-The Mahr (Dowry): Allah says (what means): ”And give to the women their dowry with a good heart, but if they out of their own good pleasure remit any part of it to you, take it and enjoy it without fear of any harm."
+The Mahr (Dowry): Allah says "And give the women their dowry with a good heart, but if they out of their own good pleasure remit any part of it to you, take it and enjoy it without fear of any harm."
 (Al-Nisa 4:4)

 Meher is a formal statement specifying the monetary amount the groom will give the bride.
-Meher can either be promptly due before the marriage is consumed, or it can be deferred amount given to the bride throughout her life.
+Meher can be due before the marriage, or it can be a deferred amount given to the bride throughout her life.